skychatorg/skychat/README.md

 ### And much more

-This is not all, but to discover all features, you may as well launch an instance yourself and try it yourself
+This is not all, but to discover all features, you may as well launch an instance and try it yourself!

 ## How to install